© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow: one of a group of dispersed barrows south-east of Norton Plantation is a scheduled monument protected by Historic England under reference 1009825.
 View the official record →

-Bowl barrow is a Bronze Age burial monument located south-east of Norton Plantation in Wiltshire, England.
+Bowl barrow is a Neolithic or Early Bronze Age burial mound located in Wiltshire, forming part of a dispersed group of barrows situated south-east of Norton Plantation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009825.

 Bowl barrow: one of a group of dispersed barrows south-east of Norton Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009825.